 Every vegetable requires a good quantity of organic matter in its growing soil.
 You can use organic material for various applications.

-Plus, organic material also supplies many of the elements that crops require for them to thrive.
+Organic material also supplies many of the elements crops require to thrive.

 Secondly, organic matter ‘loosens’ the soil, allowing the roots to grow more readily through it.